-The new language, unveiled Dec.
-11 by the Environmental Protection Agency (EPA) and the U.S. Army Corp of Engineers, specifically limits or removes protections for vernal pools — bodies of water that appear only after heavy seasonal rains — and wetlands and streams that are not "physically and meaningfully connected" to larger navigable bodies of water.
+The new rules, which were written by the Environmental Protection Agency (EPA) and the U.S. Army Corp of Engineers, specifically limit or remove protections for vernal pools — bodies of water that appear only after heavy seasonal rains — and wetlands and streams that are not "physically and meaningfully connected" to larger navigable bodies of water.
 The connections must also be on the surface; subsurface connections between waterways, connections protected under regulations from the administrations of Barack Obama and George W. Bush would no longer be recognized.

 This pothole lake in Wisconsin State Natural Area No. 66 relies on rains to stay full and support wildlife.
-(Photo: Joshua Mayer/Flickr)
+(Photo: Joshua Mayer [CC BY-SA 2.0]/Flickr)

 The new language is seen as a rebuttal to 2015 definitions laid out by the Obama administration.
 These definitions provided vernal pools and smaller waterways strong protections from development and pollution, like industrial and agricultural runoff.
-The rules, which were never enacted nationally due to various legal proceedings, were considered confusing and a land grab enacted by the federal government by a group of critics made up of farmers, landowners and real estate developers.
-Opponents within these groups felt the rules infringed on rights to use their land how they saw fit.
+The rules, which were never enacted nationally due to various legal proceedings, were considered confusing.
+A group of critics made up of farmers, landowners and real estate developers also considered the move a federal land grab that infringed on rights to use their land how they saw fit.

-The Obama administration's definitions were a 2016 campaign talking point for President Trump, who referred to them as "one of the worst examples of federal regulation" and vowed to review and repeal them during his tenure in office.
+The Obama administration's definitions were a 2016 campaign talking point for President Trump, who referred to them as "one of the worst examples of federal regulation" and vowed to review and repeal them.
 In February 2017, Trump issued an executive order calling for that process to begin.
 By July 2018, the administration was moving forward with the repeal, saying the earlier definitions placed too much emphasis on scientific surveys and not enough on the legal history of the Clean Water Act.
+In December, the new proposal was spelled out, followed by a 60-day comment period.

 Vernal pools aren't always pretty, but they are pretty important.
-(Photo: Chris Phan/Flickr)
+(Photo: Chris Phan [CC BY-SA 2.0]/Flickr)

 The Clean Water Act was a point of contention long before the Obama administration tackled it.
 The primary point of focus has been what is considered a navigable body of water, and how those ephemeral pools and streams fit into the rules.
 NPR offers a good survey of the debate leading up to the 2017 executive order.